-The Bottom Line With Protein For Weight Loss
+The Bottom Line With Protein Foods For Weight Loss

-Essentially, protein for weight loss has the GREEN light.
+Mostly, protein foods for weight loss have the GREEN light.
 It helps you feel full, and your body will be lovely to look at too.
 (Therefore, this means, you will look good naked).

 Of course, however, you still have to keep track of how much your eating and the quality of food of which you are eating.
 Moreover, the best way to do that is to start by setting a caloric intake suitable to you and going from there.